Samsung/Tizen-CSharp-Samples/Mobile/NUI/CheckBox/README.md

 For more information about the checkbox see the [NUI guide (Tizen.NET.API8 version)](https://docs.tizen.org/application/dotnet/guides/nui/nui-components/CheckBox/).

-This sample works Tizen.NET.API9 verson 9.0.0.16813 or bigger.
+This sample works for Tizen.NET.API9 version 9.0.0.16813 or higher.